Lukong123/alx-react/0x07-react_redux_action_creator_normalizr/README.md

 The function hideNotificationDrawer will create the action with the type HIDE_NOTIFICATION_DRAWER Test the action creators:
 In a file named uiActionCreators.test.js, write a test for each of the action creator you wrote previously.

+### 5.Course action for the notificatins list
+Copy dashboard from the task_4 directory into task_5

+Create the action types
+In src/actions/notificationActionTypes.js, create two action types:

+MARK_AS_READ
+SET_TYPE_FILTER
+Create the filter states
+In src/actions/notificationActionTypes.js, create a constant named NotificationTypeFilters, that will contain the two filter states:

+DEFAULT
+URGENT
+They will be used when the user interacts with the notification drawer

+Create the action creator
+Import the action types you just created in src/actions/notificationActionTypes.js

+In a file named notificationActionCreators.js, create two action creators that will send the two action types we previously created:

+The function markAsAread will accept index as argument The function setNotificationFilter will accept filter as argument Test the action creators
+Import the action types, NotificationTypeFilters, and the action creators into src/actions/notificationActionCreators.test.js

+In this file, write a test for the markAsAread action.
+Calling the creator with 1 as an argument should return:

+{
+  type: MARK_AS_READ,
+  index: 1
+}
+Write a test for the setNotificationFilter action.
+Calling the creator with one of the filters from NotificationTypeFilters as an argument should return:

+{
+  type: SET_TYPE_FILTER,
+  filter: "DEFAULT"
+}

+### 6.Bound the actions
+Modify the Course actions creators:

+bound the selectCourse action creator bound the unSelectCourse action creator
+Modify the Notification actions creators:

+bound the markAsAread action creator bound the setNotificationFilter action creator
+Modify the UI actions creators:

+bound the login action creator bound the logout action creator bound the displayNotificationDrawer action creator bound the hideNotificationDrawer action creator

+### 7. Async Action creators
+Set up Redux and Redux Thunk

+Install redux and redux-thunk in your project

+Simulate an API

+Copy the file login-success.json into the dist folder.
+You can do the same with the notifications.json file as well now

+These files will be available on the web server and will be your own API

+Create the first Async Action Creator

+Modify the file named uiActionTypes.js, add two action types:

+LOGIN_SUCCESS
+LOGIN_FAILURE
+Modify the uiActionCreators file:

+Create a loginSuccess action creator, that will return the previously created type Create a loginFailure action creator, that will return the previously created type Create a loginRequest function that takes into argument the email and password of the user:

+the function should dispatch the login action using the action creator previously created the function should fetch the API /login-success.json and if it succeeds, dispatch the loginSuccess action if the API fails, dispatch the loginFailure action Write the tests

+In the file uiActionCreators.test.js, write a test suite for the loginRequest action:

+the first test should verify that if the API returns the right response, the store received two actions LOGIN and LOGING_SUCCESS the first test should verify that if the API query fails, the store received two actions LOGIN and LOGIN_FAILURE
+Tips:

+You can use node-fetch to query an API
+You can install redux-mock-store and fetch-mock to simular the API and simulate the store With fetch-mock, you can use getOnce and get to simulate success and failures
+Requirements:

+All the tests in the project should pass